Shagshag/prestashop-documentation/GuestCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\Guest.php line 48
+* This property is defined in [classes/Guest.php line 48](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Guest.php#48)

 ### $webserviceParameters